bewuwy/burtcore-junction/README.md

 - **Batch Processing**: Process multiple files at once via CLI

 ## Results Visualization

-we trained our classifier on a hand labeled dataset of 265 samples (111 non-extremist, 154 extremist) and achieved the following results:
+We trained our classifier on a hand labeled dataset of 265 samples (111 non-extremist, 154 extremist) and achieved the following results:

 ```============================================================
 VALIDATION RESULTS (thresholded)
 ============================================================